evandrocoan/lark/docs/json_tutorial.md

 But how fast is it?

 Now, of course there are JSON libraries for Python written in C, and we can never compete with them.
-But since this is applicable to any parser you would write in Lark, let's see how far we can take this.
+But since this is applicable to any parser you would write in Pushdown, let's see how far we can take this.

 The first step for optimizing is to have a benchmark.
 For this benchmark I'm going to take data from [json-generator.com/](http://www.json-generator.com/).
 I took their default suggestion and changed it to 5000 objects.
 The result is a 6.6MB sparse JSON file.